ppy/osu-wiki/wiki/Tournaments/CIC/2014/en.md

 ## Organisation

-The Catch the Beat Indonesia Cup 2014 is run by various Indonesian osu!catch community members.
+The Catch the Beat Indonesia Cup 2014 was run by various Indonesian osu!catch community members.

 | Position | Members |
 | :-- | :-- |